nursahketene/coding101/DayOne/DayOneScript.md

 }
 ```

-Next lets add a rule for `content` element
+Next let's add a rule for `content` element

 ```css
 .content {